vishnu-06/Newspaper-Heading-Classification/README.md

 ## Results

-We achieve a text-classification accuracy of 84% with 50 epochs using Bi-directional GRU with attention mechanism on 10 newspaper categories.
-We have achieved accuracies comparable to that of LSTM with 14% lesser training time.
-For future work, we aim to expand our categories and further increase the accuracy by increasing the number of epochs.
+I have achieved a text-classification accuracy of 84% with 50 epochs using Bi-directional GRU with attention mechanism on 10 newspaper topics.
+The accuracies are comparable to that of LSTM with 14% lesser training time.
+For future work, I aim to expand the topics.